EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/speclibs.rst

         "bbl" : [1, 0, ... , 1]
     }

-The EnMAP-Box reads and writes these dictionaries of spectral profile values from any vector layer field of the following data types:
+The EnMAP-Box can read and write spectral profile from or to any vector layer field that is of the following data types:

 .. list-table:: Datatypes to store spectral profiles
     :header-rows: 1